 Why do we get married?
-Isn’t it because we desperately want to be with the other person—because we can’t live without him?
-What happens when the feelings change?
+Isn’t it because we desperately want to be with the other person—because we can’t live without him.

 Have you ever been in a dimly lit restaurant and you notice that couple.
 A woman and man each bent over their phones, the glow of the screen casting a soft light on their faces as they scroll through images.
-You say to yourself, “Yep they’re married!”
-Or conversely, you spot a couple playfully touching, chatting easily and demonstrably, and in your head you think, “Definitely NOT married!”
+You say to yourself, “Yep they’re married.”
+Or conversely, you spot a couple playfully touching, chatting easily and demonstrably, and you say, “Definitely NOT married.”

 What’s wrong with this picture?

-Honestly, it’s pretty embarrassing to think that I had to log a lot of married years before I figured this all out.
-I once thought I needed to tell him everything!
-I learned to start asking myself, “Is this offense important enough for me to even mention?”
-It’s helpful to think of intentions.
-Overwhelmingly, I can attest that Tom has good intentions toward me.
+I once thought I needed to tell him everything.
+I learned to ask myself, is this offense important enough for me to even mention?
+I also thought of intentions.
+Overwhelmingly, I know my husband Tom has good intentions toward me.
 Maybe there was a slight oversight in judgement or he was in a hurry and didn’t make the same decision I would have made.
-I imagine that most spouses aren’t intentionally malicious.
+Most spouses don’t intend to be malicious.

-And that brings up another important point!
-Who creates the standards for what’s right and wrong in the thousands of tiny choices we make daily in our married life together.
-I now realize (finally) that I thought I was the expert on all standards!
+And that brings up another important point.
+Who creates the standards for right and wrong in the thousands of tiny choices we make in our married life together?
+I acted as if I was the expert on all standards.
 Subconsciously I assumed I was always right.

-Have we thoughtfully paused long enough to put our phones down; to listen with a smile?
-Are we willing to set aside whatever matter has our immediate attention and cheerfully greet hubby each day?
+- Have we thoughtfully paused long enough to put our phones down; to listen with a smile?
+Are we willing to set aside whatever matter has our immediate attention and cheerfully greet our spouse each day?

 Long ago I learned that I’m completely lost and inadequate without Jesus.
 As a Christ-follower I depend on Him for every single thing in my life.
 When Jesus left the earth, He sent His Holy Spirit— the Helper— in order for us to know how to live.
-He reminds us of Truth and guides us.
-Just like in all the other areas, we need Him in this marriage venture.
-I’m convinced, with Him, marriage can be the most glorious companionship on earth.
+He reminds us of truth and guides us.
+As in all other areas of life, we need Him in this marriage venture.
+I’m convinced that with Him marriage can be the most glorious companionship on earth.